obydog002/CITS4012_2023/README.md

 # CITS4012 Assignment Specification - Wiki QA

 **Lecture XX** or **Lab XX** = Lecture/Lab Reference <br/>
 **(Justify your decision)** = You are required to justify your final decision/selection with the empirical evidence by testing the techniques in the section 3.
-Model Testing. <br/>
+Model Testing.
+Must write in the report (Section 4.
+Documentation)<br/>
-**(Explain the performance)** = You are required to explain the trend of performance, and the reason (or your opinion) why the trends show as they do.<br/>
+**(Explain the performance)** = You are required to explain the trend of performance, and the reason (or your opinion) why the trends show as they do.
+Must write in the report (Section 4.
+Documentation)<br/>
 **Templates**: ipynb and documentation templates can be found in the Assignment Submission Method

 ## Submission Due: 20 May 2023